Solar car racing: The Solar Car Challenge in Texas

+The Solar Car Challenge is an annual event held in Texas wherein groups of typically high school students construct solar cars and then race them.
+The Challenge was created by Dr. Lehman Marks and draws teams from across the United States, such as Puerto Rico, as well as international participants from elsewhere in North America and the Caribbean, such as those from Costa Rica or Canada.

 South African Solar Challenge

 The South African Solar Challenge is a biennial, two-week solar-powered car race through the length and breadth of South Africa.
 The first challenge in 2008 proved that this event can attract the interest of the public, and that it has the necessary international backing from the FIA.
 Late in September, all entrants will take off from Pretoria and make their way to Cape Town, then drive along the coast to Durban, before climbing the escarpment on their way back to the finish line in Pretoria 11 days later.
 The event has (in both 2008 and 2010) been endorsed by International Solarcar Federation (ISF), Fédération Internationale de l'Automobile (FIA), World Wildlife Fund (WWF) making it the first Solar Race to receive endorsement from these 3 organizations.
 The last race took place in 2016.
 Sasol confirmed their support of the South Africa Solar Challenge, by taking naming rights to the event, so that for the duration of their sponsorship, the event was known as the Sasol Solar Challenge, South Africa.